IhitplayzYT/Main-Repo/IhitplayzYT_Arch/Finance/IBPCM.md

 - RBI's settlement systems
 - Foreign banks maintaining accounts with Indian banks for cross-border payments

+`Payment Aggregators like Razorpay, PayU,Cashfree,CCAvenue,Instamojo,Paytm Payment Gateway are example of payment aggregators tey charge the merchant a small fees for processing the txn on the webpage`

 # Payment Systems
-eg: UPI,RTGS,DNS,NEFT,INMPS
+eg: UPI,RTGS,DNS,NEFT,IMPS

 RTGS(Real Time Gross Settlement) : Large fund transfer and txns are processed and settled immediately on individual basis without being batched.

-DNS(Deferred Net Settlement) : Payment orders are cumulated through out the day and at end of day(or multiple times a day) using RTGS the net funds are transferred.
+DNS(Deferred Net Settlement) : Payment orders are cumalated through out the day and at end of day(or multiple times a day) using RTGS the net funds are transferred.

 NEFT(National Electronic Funds Transfer) : Popular electronic payments system allowing individual,business and institutions to transfer money in secure and efficient ways.
 Smaller value transactions and uses batch processing where multiple batches of txns are processed instead of individual.